Faculty: Please use the following decision-tree to find streaming video for online classroom environments

 2. Search Other Sources

-If your title isn’t available in AVON, Films on Demand, or Kanopy, try searching Google to see whether there is a free or low-cost option available.
+If your title isn’t available in the databases above, try searching Google to see whether there is a free or low-cost option available.
 Try searching for the name of the film, perhaps the director's name, and include the word "streaming."
 Example: "wise blood" streaming

 If you don't see any streaming options, contact your library liaison to determine whether the Library can acquire streaming access.
 If so, your liaison will provide you with access instructions.
 Note that this option is budget-dependent.
 We might be able to purchase streaming access for additional media, but it does take time to finalize a streaming license, and institutional streaming costs do often exceed our budget constraints.